Chan-Byoung Chae

-Chan-Byoung Chae is a Korean computer scientist, electrical engineer, and academic.
-He is an Underwood Distinguished Professor, the director of Intelligence Networking Laboratory, and head of the School of Integrated Technology at Yonsei University, Korea.
+Chan-Byoung Chae (Korean: 채찬병; born 1976) is a South Korean computer scientist, electrical engineer, and academic.
+He is an Underwood Distinguished Professor and Yonsei Lee Youn Jae Fellow (Endowed Chair Professor), the director of Intelligence Networking Laboratory, and former head of the School of Integrated Technology at Yonsei University, Korea.

-Chae has published over 200 papers and has been cited 11,000 times.
-He has 50 patents awarded in US and Europe.
-His research primarily focuses on the emerging technologies for 6G and molecular communications, with particular attention on nano-communications, MIMO communications, full duplex, and other advanced communications.
+Chae has published over 200 papers and has been cited 15,000 times.
+He has 50 patents awarded in the US and Europe, and more than 100 patents awarded in Korea.
+His research primarily focuses on the emerging technologies for 6G and molecular communications, with particular attention on nano-communications, MIMO communications, full duplex, semantic communications, open-RAN, cloud, and other advanced communications.

-Chae is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and editor-in-chief of IEEE Transactions on Molecular, Biological and Multi-Scale Communications.
+Chae is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), for contributions to MIMO design and prototypes for emerging communication systems and editor-in-chief of IEEE Transactions on Molecular, Biological and Multi-Scale Communications.
 He serves as an editor for IEEE Communications Magazine, and IEEE Wireless Communications Letters and IEEE Transactions on Wireless Communications, and IEEE Journal on Selected Areas in Communications.
 He is also a member of the National Academy of Engineering of Korea.

 Education

 Chae graduated (ranked first) with a master's degree in electrical engineering from Korea Advanced Institute of Science and Technology (KAIST) in 2001.
 From 2005 till 2008, he was awarded Korea Government Fellowship for his Ph.D.
-Studies, and subsequently earned his doctoral degree in electrical and computer engineering in 2008 under the supervision of Robert W. Heath, Jr. From 2008 to 2009, he was a postdoctoral fellow and lecturer at Harvard University.
+Studies, and subsequently earned his doctoral degree in electrical and computer engineering in 2008 under the supervision of Robert W. Heath Jr. From 2008 to 2009, he was a postdoctoral fellow and lecturer at Harvard University.

 Career

-Chae begin his academic career as a graduate research assistant at The University of Texas in October 2005.
+Chae began his academic career as a graduate research assistant at The University of Texas in 2005, upon his admission.
 He was also appointed there as a teaching assistant and guest lecturer in 2007.
-In 2011, he joined Yonsei University, and has been serving there as an Underwood Distinguished Professor, as the director of Intelligence Networking Laboratory, and as head of the School of Integrated Technology since then.
-At Stanford University, he held appointment as a visiting professor in 2017.
+In 2011, he joined Yonsei University, and has been serving there as an Underwood Distinguished Professor and Lee Youn Jae Fellow, as the director of the Intelligence Networking Laboratory, and as former head of the School of Integrated Technology since then.
+At Stanford University, he held an appointment as a visiting professor in 2017.
+He is also a visiting professor at University of California San Diego in 2024.